 - maternal death

-covid 19 infection in pregnancy increases the risk of medical complications and death.
+COVID-19 infection during pregnancy increases the risk of medical complications and death.

-- ten times more likely to be admitted to the intensive care unit (ICU)
+- more likely to be admitted to the intensive care unit (ICU)

 - more likely to suffer from severe illness

 - more likely to require ventilation/life support breathing

 In addition, COVID-19 infection in pregnancy significantly increases the risk of: